-Top 4 myths about Agile adoption
+Top 4 misconceptions about Agile

 Agile innovation methods have revolutionized information technology.
 Over the past 25 to 30 years they have greatly increased success rates in software development, improved quality and speed to market, and boosted the motivation and productivity of IT teams.

 However, are we really adopting agile in the right spirit?
 The Harvard Business review article, further states

 But a serious impediment exists.
 When we ask executives what they know about agile, the response is usually an uneasy smile and a quip such as “Just enough to be dangerous.”
 They may throw around agile-related terms (“sprints,” “time boxes”) and claim that their companies are becoming more and more nimble.
 But because they haven’t gone through training, they don’t really understand the approach.
 Consequently, they unwittingly continue to manage in ways that run counter to agile principles and practices, undermining the effectiveness of agile teams in units that report to them.

 All of us have understood Agile in a manner, that suits our deep rooted understanding of software development practices & principles.
 Having spent more than couple of decades in the IT sector, I can related to these myths and misconceptions.
 But adopting agile with these misconceptions does not allow us to reap the benefits of agile development.

 The thought behind this article is to bust these myths.
 I have picked up top 4 myths about Agile adoption.

 Agile is a framework and several software development methodologies have been conceptualized based on Agile Concepts e.g. SCRUM, Agile Unified Process, Extreme programming etc. But somehow, we have come to a point where Agile has become synonymous with SCRUM and everyone seems to think that way.